gamehunt/CustomNPCs/README.md

  ~~- Well, I've made it little better with manual mappings.
 Now bad room is HCZ_Armory.
 Next task: Learn them how to use lifts~~
  - Navigation finally fixed (no)

+FAQ:

+ - Q: NPC is not walking with AINavigateToRoomTarget/GoToRoomAction
+   A: Make sure u've enabled `generate_navigation_graph` in your `<port>-config.yml`

 Todo:

 - Add more events